Brazil regulator to discuss Telefonica, GVT deal with lawyers

 The terms of such an accord will remain confidential until a final ruling, which then could set off more merger talks in Brazil.

-Telefonica is waiting for the GVT deal to clear before it moves ahead on a possible joint offer with Oi SA and America Movil SAB to buy and split up rival wireless carrier TIM Participações SA, a person with knowledge of the talks told Reuters last month.
+Telefonica is waiting for the GVT deal to clear before it moves ahead on a possible joint offer with Oi SA and America Movil SAB to buy and split up rival wireless carrier TIM Participações SA , a person with knowledge of the talks told Reuters last month.
+(Reporting by Leonardo Goy; Editing by Meredith Mazzilli)